 - Magnesium deficiency: An extremely common cause of constipation and many other symptoms (see my Facebook Live session on it).

-For a high-quality magnesium supplement, try our own Hormone Balance Nutritional Magnesium Replenish here.
+For a high-quality magnesium supplement, try our own Wellena Magnesium Replenish here.

-- Female Hormones Imbalance: Insulin issues and excess cortisol from stress can cause constipation.
-Fluctuations during the menstrual cycle can also be a trigger – particularly in the last two weeks of the menstrual cycle when progesterone levels increase.
-An underactive thyroid gland can also slow your metabolism and digestion, making your bowel sluggish and leading to longer transit time of stools and weaker muscle contractions.
+- Female Hormone Imbalance: Insulin issues and excess cortisol from stress can cause constipation.
+Fluctuations during the menstrual cycle can also be a trigger–particularly in the last two weeks of the menstrual cycle when progesterone levels increase.
+An under-active thyroid gland can also slow your metabolism and digestion, making your bowel sluggish and leading to longer transit time of stools and weaker muscle contractions.

 - Poor Gut Bacteria: Lack of the lactobacillus, bifidobacteria, soil and spore-based bacteria can cause constipation.

-- Low stomach acid and little bile output: The stomach acid initiates a set of chemical processes that break the food down to prepare it for absorption.
+- Low stomach acid and little bile output: Stomach acid initiates a set of chemical processes that break the food down to prepare it for absorption.
 The bile emulsifies the fats which are key in moving things along.
 Low stomach acid and/or bile can cause food stagnation.
-To supplement with a high-quality HCL, see our Betaine HCL with Pepsin.
+To supplement with a high-quality HCL, try Designs for Health Betaine HCL with Pepsin.

 - Medications such as antacids, antidepressants, some blood pressure medicines, cold medicines (like the antihistamines), calcium and iron supplements can cause constipation.